starluciucabel/starluciucabel/README.md

 -  Hi, I’m Starluciuc Abel
 -  I'm interested in improving myself whenever I can
--  I’m currently learning  Java,  python, CSS, HTML, JavaScript, SQL, MySQL and NoSQL
+-  I’m currently learning  Java,  python, PHP, CSS, HTML, JavaScript, SQL, MySQL and NoSQL
 -  You can reach me on instagram as: abelstarluciuc